abhik017/LeagueCricket11/README.md

 # League-Cricket-11
 Visit @ leaguecricket11.com for more!!
-USED EJS EXPRESS & NodeJs
+Used EJS, ExpressJs & NodeJs.
-To start website at localhost:80 enter npm install npm start
+To start website at localhost:80 enter npm install then npm start.